/terms/indexnow-protocol · 5 min read · intermediate

 Status in 2026

-A critical caveat is that IndexNow is a notification, not a guarantee.
-The protocol tells participating engines that a URL changed; the engine still independently decides whether to crawl, when to crawl, and whether to index.
-New domains in trust-gated states can submit hundreds of URLs via IndexNow and see no crawl movement; the protocol does not bypass quality, authority, or trust signals.
+A critical caveat: IndexNow is a notification, not a guarantee.
+Each receiving engine still independently decides whether to crawl, when to crawl, and whether to index.
+New domains in trust-gated states can submit hundreds of URLs and see no crawl movement; the protocol does not bypass quality, authority, or trust signals.

 Working assumption (for IndexNow integration on a new domain): expect the protocol to provide notification reliability (your pings are received), not crawl reliability (each engine still applies independent scheduling and quality logic).
 Pair IndexNow with each engine's native sitemap submission channel; treat the two as independent signals.
 Do not interpret IndexNow ping volume as an indexing predictor.